DOI-USGS/EGRET/README.md

 * Version 1.2.4 July 10, 2013

-	* Fixed a small leap year bug
-	* Improved ability to modify graphic functions
-	* Added dataframe returns to table functions

 * Version 1.2.3 February 21, 2013

-	* New estDailyFromSurfaces function utilizing "fields" package, written by Jeffrey Chanat.
-Greatly increases the speed of computations of the daily results.
-Two additional R packages are needed: fields and spam
-	* Improved documentation, especially example functions.
-	* runSurvReg modified to include the option of a very wide seasonal window (windowS), which has the effect of eliminating the influence of the seasonal weights.
-	* Progress indicators modified to be more informative.
-	* Fixed a calculation bug in function plotLogFluxPred.

 * Version 1.2.1 June 8, 2012

-	* Differs only from 1.1.3 in two respects.
-It adds four new functions to the flowHistory capability and makes one bug fix to WRTDS.
-The four new flow History functions are: plot15 (makes an array of 15 plots for a given site - a matrix of 3 flow statistics (7-day min, mean, and 1-day max) versus 5 periods of analysis (annual, fall, winter, spring, and summer), plotSDLogQ (makes a plot of the running standard deviation of the Log Discharge versus time), plotFour (makes a set of four graphs: 1-day max, mean, 7-day min, and running standard deviation of the logs), and plotQTimeDaily (a way to plot discharge versus time, setup particularly to show flows above some threshold discharge).
-The bug fix in WRTDS made no changes to calculations, it just prevents a crash in a situation where the user has shortened the length of the daily record.

 * Version 1.1.3	April 26, 2012

-	* Differs only from the March 16, 2012 version 1.0.0 in a few small bug fixes and cosmetic changes in some graphics, improved saveResults function, and better formatting of help pages for the functions.

 * Version 1.0.0	March 16, 2012

-	* Contains the code for all WRTDS and flowHistory analysis, plus graph and tabular output.

 ### dataRetrieval